 Fitzy: Not learning about the business side of things right away.
 As a maker who never took a business class in her life, I started Fitzy thinking all about the product side of things, and not the business side of things, but now I know that they're two halves of one whole.

 I totally underestimated just how much work the business side of things would be.
 I thought that if I made beautiful products they'd practically sell themselves.
 Boy was I wrong.
-I know now that it takes a lot of work to drive qualified traffic to your site, it's not something that happens overnight.
+I know now that it takes a lot of work to launch a business and drive qualified traffic to your site, it's not something that happens overnight.